It’s easy to forget that economic activity tends to move in cycles. A full cycle, known as the business cycle, typically includes four stages:

 EWA, LLC dba Equilibrium Wealth Advisors, is an SEC-registered investment advisory firm providing investment advisory and financial planning services to clients.

-Securities are offered through Fidelity Brokerage Services LLC and National Financial Services LLC (collectively, “Fidelity”), member FINRA/SIPC.
+Securities are offered through Fidelity Brokerage Services LLC, National Financial Services LLC (collectively, “Fidelity”) and Charles Schwab & Co.
+Inc, member FINRA/SIPC.
 Investments in securities and insurance products are not insured by any state or federal agency.

 To view EWA’s public disclosure, registration, Form ADV and Part 2B’s, click here.
 To view EWA’s Client Relationship Summary (CRS), click here.